-and an p and an provision of the policy apply coparately to each period.
+and an p and an providing of the policy apply departately to dadn police.

 Schedule

 From to 12:01 A.M.

 From to 12:01 A.M.

 From to 12:01 A.M.

 Note 1: Use this endorsement if the policy period is longer than one year and sixteen days and does not consist of complete twelve month periods.

-Note 2: 2: Rule III-C of the Basic Manual requires this endorsement to show which period, the first or the last, is to be less than twelve months.
+Note 2: Rule III-C of the Basic Manual requires this endorsement to show which period, the first or the last, is to be less than twelve months.